Sentences and Questions

 ESL Was and Were Activity - Speaking: Information Gap - Pair Work - Grammar Exercises: True or False, Error Correction, Writing Sentences

-ESL Was and Were Activity - Speaking: Information Gap - Pair Work - Grammar Exercises: True or False, Error Correction, Writing Sentences from Prompts In this productive was and were activity, students use the past simple of the verb 'to be' to complete information about four people who went sightseeing in Washington, D.C.
-In pairs, students ask and answer questions with 'was' and 'were' in order to complete a chart with information about four people who went sightseeing.
+ESL Was and Were Activity - Speaking: Information Gap - Pair Work - Grammar Exercises: True or False, Error Correction, Writing Sentences from Prompts In this productive was and were activity, students communicate about where people were at different times in the past, using was, wasn't, were, and weren't to ask questions, give short answers, and check and correct information.
+First, in pairs, students ask and answer questions with 'was' and 'were' in order to complete a chart with information about four people who went sightseeing.
 Next, students decide if 'was' and 'were' sentences about the four people are true or false.
-If a sentence is false, students change one word in the sentence to make it true.
-Lastly, students use prompts to write true sentences about the four people with 'was(n't)' or 'were(n't)'. show less
+If a sentence is false, students change was, wasn't, were, or weren't to make it true.
+Finally, students use prompts to write true sentences about the four people with was, wasn't, were or weren't.

 Was Were Board Game